Bank Stress Test

 should be put out of their misery through controlled liquidation, with the healthy parts being

-of their business mix.
-Even so, the "Risky-but-Proud" banks are operating at full blast and can hold
+their business mix.
+Even so, the "Risky-but-Proud" banks are operating at full blast and can hold their heads

 Gems: These banks have conquered 2008's difficulties, taken